-Task 6: Analysis SoftwareSchedule status: On schedulePercent complete: 25%
+Task 6: Analysis SoftwareSchedule status: On schedulePercent complete: 40%

-Task status: Triangular meshing algorithm implemented in OpenSees.
-Basic gusset plate geometries have been meshed accurately.
+Task status: Triangular meshing algorithm implemented in OpenSees and gusset plate geometries were meshed accurately.
 Shell element formulation in use for elastic and inelastic behaviors.
 Eigenvalues and eigenvectors of gusset plate model are computed and mesh is distorted out of plane according to the eigenvector corresponding to the fundamental mode of plate deformation.
-All possible combinations of bolt groups to load are included in the analysis sequence.
-Von Mises yield criterion is the terminating condition for each analysis in the sequence.
+All possible loading combinations of bolt groups are included in the analysis sequence and the von Mises yield criterion is used as the terminating condition for each analysis.
+The above algorithms were used to develop an OpenSees model of an in situ gusset plate.
+The analysis results will be compared with the ABAQUS solution.
+Refinements have been made in the analysis software to improve loading sequences and calling a streamlined FORTRAN J2 plasticity model.
+The original C++ version was coded poorly and inefficient, so this change will make the batched analyses run much faster when loaded past first yield.